 Let’s start with a simultaneous interpretation definition.

-This simultaneous interpreting definition, for me, really encapsulates the huge challenge that simultaneous interpreters face.
+This definition, for me, really encapsulates the huge challenge that simultaneous interpreters face.
 They must deliver the speaker’s last sentence in another language while also listening to the next sentence, so that they can be ready to interpret that one as well.
 And the next, and the next.
 It’s a skill that I have plenty of admiration for; it’s certainly not something that everyone can do.

 Also sometimes referred to as simultaneous translators, simultaneous interpreters have to be exceptionally good listeners.
 They need to hear, analyse and reproduce the speaker’s words in another language, all in real time.
 Simultaneous translation also requires a high degree of cultural awareness, so that the translated words can be delivered in the right way.